Language: EN

 The value of this force is,

-The operating principle of a CVG is that a vibratory object tends to vibrate in the same plane even if it rotates.
-The Coriolis effect causes the vibratory object to exert a force on the support, and by measuring this force we can determine the rotation to which the gyroscope is subjected.
+The principle of operation of a CVG is that a vibrating object tends to vibrate in the same plane even if it rotates.
+The Coriolis effect causes the vibrating object to exert a force on the support, and by measuring this force, we can determine the rotation to which the gyroscope is subjected.

 arduino-giroscopio-funcionamiento

-To record the effect of the Coriolis force, a MEMS has structures similar to those of the accelerometer.
-Certain parts of the body are subjected to resonance vibration and the effect of the Coriolis force deforms the structure, which can be measured by the variation in capacitance of the system.
+To register the effect of the Coriolis force, a MEMS has structures similar to those of the accelerometer.
+Certain parts of the body are subjected to vibration by resonance, and the effect of the Coriolis force deforms the structure (which can be measured by the variation of the system’s capacitance).

 arduino-acelerometro-giroscopio

-As in the case of accelerometers, it is normal for the gyroscopes we use to be 3-axis, that is, they independently record rotation in X, Y, and Z, which allows determining the magnitude and direction of the rotation.
+Just like in the case of accelerometers, the norm is that the gyroscopes we use are 3-axis, meaning that they independently register the rotation in X, Y, and Z, which allows us to determine the magnitude and direction of the rotation.

 arduino-yaw-pitch-roll

-One of the consequences of using the Coriolis force is that vibratory gyroscopes, unlike other types of gyroscopes, do not record the rotated angle but the angular velocity, which is the rate of change of the angle with respect to time.
+One of the consequences of using the Coriolis force is that vibrating gyroscopes, unlike other types of gyroscopes, do not register the turned angle but the angular velocity (which is the rate of change of the angle with respect to time).

-To obtain the position angle of the sensor it is necessary to perform integration with respect to time, something that is usually done by the internal electronics of the sensor.
+To obtain the position angle of the sensor, it is necessary to perform the integration with respect to time (something that the internal electronics of the sensor usually does)-

-We cannot stress enough that integral measurements are never a good idea because they involve the accumulation of measurement errors and noise, which causes drift in the measurement.
+We never tire of repeating that integral measurements are never a good idea because they involve the accumulation of measurement errors and noise, which causes drift in the measurement.

-Indeed, the biggest problem we encounter with vibratory gyroscopes is that they have drift in the medium and long term, that is, the measurement progressively deviates from the real value (even with the sensor static).
+Indeed, the biggest problem we find with vibrating gyroscopes is that in the medium and long term they have drift (meaning that the measurement gradually deviates from the real value, even with the sensor static).

-On the other hand, gyroscopes are sensors of rapid response and high precision in short times.
-In addition, they respond well to sudden changes, and are relatively immune to noise, always in short time ranges.
+On the contrary, gyroscopes are fast-response sensors with high precision in short times.
+Moreover, they respond well to sudden changes and are relatively immune to noise, always in short time ranges.

-If you have read the post about the accelerometer, you will see that its measurement characteristics are opposite to those of gyroscopes, so (attention SPOILER) they complement each other very well.
+If you have read the entry on the accelerometer, you will see that their measurement characteristics are opposite to those of gyroscopes, so (attention SPOILER) they complement each other very well.

-We will see this in depth in the next post, how to measure inclination with IMU, Arduino, and complementary filter, where we will finally bring both devices together to make a sensor more robust than both independently.
+We will explore this in depth in the next entry, how to measure tilt with IMU, Arduino, and complementary filter, where we will finally combine both devices to create a more robust sensor than either one independently. :::